writethedocs/www/docs/conf/cincinnati/2018/news/cfp-reminder.rst

 You are welcome to attend for as many days as you wish.
-Don't feel like you must come for everything if you don't have time, but do try and come to as much as possible.
+Don't feel like you must come for everything if you don't have time, but do try and come for all that you can.

 More details coming soon
 ------------------------